 - Ninnin (Ninja) Park

-Additionally, the are two areas of the park which require an additional fee to enter and which aren’t covered by the freepass.
+Additionally, there are two areas of the park which require an additional fee to enter and which aren’t covered by the freepass.

 - 0.7 km from Tawaramachi Station